garlandxie/mw_seedbanks/README.md

 Perennial seedbank surveys along a 16km stretch of urban hydrocorridors

 ### Using the code in this repository:
-Code to reproducible the analysis is written in the R programming language.
+Code to reproducible the analysis and figures is written in the R programming language.

 To use the code in this repository to reproduce the manuscript's results, please follow the following steps: